 The Committee believes that pay should be administered on a total remuneration basis, with consideration of the value of all components of compensation.
 Total remuneration opportunities should be competitive and serve to attract, retain, motivate and reward employees based upon their experience, responsibility, performance and marketability.
-They should be affordable and fair to both employees and shareholders, based upon Polyone's operating results.
+They should be affordable and fair to both employees and shareholders.
 Incentive programs should create a strong mutuality of interests between executives and shareholders through the use of equity-based compensation and the selection of performance criteria that are consistent with PolyOne's strategic objectives.